bowmanjeffs/paprica/README.md

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement

 A pipeline to conduct a metabolic inference from 16S rRNA gene sequence libraries.
 Check out paprica_manual.pdf and paprica_run.sh to get started.
-Once you've downloaded the genome_finder directory the commands:
+Once you've downloaded the paprica directory the commands:

+cd paprica

 chmod a+x paprica_run.sh